 Providing habitat for a variety of wildlife species is a goal set forth in the forest stewardship plan.
 With the information gained from the surveys, Providence Water has baseline data for breeding bird activity in each of the five areas and can monitor changes over time with future surveys.
 This information will also inform possible vegetation treatments (cutting, mowing, prescribed burning, seeding, etc.) to improve bird habitat.
 It will also make it easier to manage grassland habitat sites around the property holistically rather than simply considering each one on its own.

 Since 1991, Providence Water has owned and managed about 20 acres of hayfields located on the east side of West Greenville Road (Route 116) just north of the intersection with Peeptoad Road.
 Since 2012, these fields have been managed more for wildlife than hay production.
-The fields are mowed no more than once person season and only after August 15, when ground nesting birds are longer be present.
+The fields are mowed no more than once per season and only after August 15, when ground nesting birds are no longer present.